Ngô Đình Thục: Consecrations of bishops and declaration of sedevacantism

 A Swiss priest Thục formerly knew in Écône, Switzerland, Father Maurice Revaz, former Chancellor of the Swiss Diocese of Sion and professor of canon law in Ecône at the International Seminary of Saint Pius X of the traditionalist Society of Saint Pius X (SSPX), came to Thục and invited him to go to Spain, saying that the Blessed Virgin Mary wanted him to render her a service.
 On 1 January 1976, in El Palmar de Troya, Spain, Thục ordained Clemente Domínguez y Gómez — who claimed to have repeatedly witnessed apparitions of the Blessed Virgin Mary — and others as priests for the Carmelites of the Holy Face (later the Palmarian Catholic Church), and on 11 January 1976, consecrated Dominguez and four others as bishops.
-When news of the illicit consecrations became public, Thục, Domínguez and all other consecrated Bishops were excommunicated by Pope Paul VI on 17 September 1976.
+When news of the illicit consecrations became public, Thục, Domínguez and all other consecrated bishops were excommunicated by Pope Paul VI on 17 September 1976.
 Thục stated that he had gone to Palmar de Troya on the spur of the moment, though contemporary sources show him to have been a regular visitor since 1968.
 Later, Thuc was pardoned and readmitted to the Church.

-On 7 May 1981, Thục purported to consecrate another excommunicated priest Michel-Louis Guérard des Lauriers as a bishop.
+On 7 May 1981, Thục purported to consecrate another priest Michel-Louis Guérard des Lauriers as a bishop.
 On 17 October, Thục also purported to consecrate two Mexican sedevacantist priests and former seminary professors Moisés Carmona and Adolfo Zamora as bishops.
 Carmona and Zamora were among the priests who formed the Unión Católica Trento (Tridentine Catholic Union).

 On 21 March, Laetare Sunday, he publicly proclaimed this declaration during a Pontifical High Mass in Sankt Michael Church in Munich.

 In response to these purported consecrations and his declaration of sedevacantism, the Congregation for the Doctrine of the Faith again declared him ipso facto excommunicated on 8 April 1983.